jessicarush/react-notes/events.md

 ## this binding

-Because of the way event callbacks are handled by react, in order to use the `this` keyword within a callback function (for example to change state with `this.setState()`), we need to either bind `this` in the constructor or use arrow syntax and babel as discussed in [state.md](state.md).
+Because of the way event callbacks are handled by React, in order to use the `this` keyword within a callback function (for example to change state with `this.setState()`), we need to either bind `this` in the constructor or use arrow syntax and babel as discussed in [state.md](state.md).

 ```javascript